The effect of predation on the dynamics of Chronic Wasting Disease in deer: Discussion

 \section{Discussion}

-Here, we performed a bifurcation analysis of a simple deterministic mathematical model that describes the direct and indirect transmission of CWD in a population of deer subject to predation by predators, such as wolves.
-We then stochastically simulated the system using the Gillespie Algorithm and applied Poisson-thinning to the prion density, as it varies continuously in time.
-This model investigation demonstrates that introducing predators, such as wolves, can be an effective way to control diseases such as CWD, for which there are no other known effective control strategies.
-We also demonstrated that this control strategy works even if CWD is already prevalent in the population, as is the case for many cervid populations in the American West and Upper Midwest.
-We then computed the probability of elimination, or the probability that CWD will not reemerge through indirect environmental transmission, given a completely susceptible population, and showed that it depends inversely on the size of the susceptible population.
-The probability that there will not be another CWD outbreak goes to zero exponentially as a function of the susceptible population size.
-This argues for the need to control not only the size of the infected population, but also the size of the susceptible population.
-Taken together, this analysis highlights wolves, or other predators, as an effective control strategy for CWD and makes clear the role for human-hunting or other harvesting measures to limit the susceptible population size.
+Here, we performed a bifurcation analysis of a simple deterministic mathematical model (Eq. (\ref{eq:m7})-(\ref{eq:m9})) that describes the direct and indirect transmission of CWD in a population of deer subject to predation by wolves, which we originally assume are constant (see Figures \ref{fig:1de}-\ref{fig:3de}, Section \ref{bif}).
+We then stochastically simulated the system using the Gillespie Algorithm and applied Poisson-thinning to the prion density, as it varies continuously in time (see Figures \ref{fig:stoch_1}-\ref{fig:stoch_6}).
+This model investigation demonstrates that introducing predators, such as wolves, may be an effective way to control diseases such as CWD, for which there are no other known effective control strategies.
+We also demonstrated that this control strategy works even if CWD is already prevalent in the population, as is the case for many cervid populations in the American West and Upper Midwest (see Figures \ref{fig:stoch_intro_c}-\ref{fig:stoch_intro_d}, Section \ref{control}).
+We also compute the probability of the disease spreading to at least one susceptible individual in a total population of $s$ by time $t$ (Section \ref{spread}) and the probability that no future outbreak will occur given a completely susceptible population and $E$ in the environment (Section \ref{elimination}).
+These calculations make clear the need to control not only the size of the infected population, but also the size of the susceptible population.